sjhan91/Arduino-eHealth_platform_V2.0/README.md

 7) O2 saturation<br />

 ### There are two files;
-1) arduino_mthread_ehealth.ino: This is a sketch file that can be uploaded to Arduino.<br />
+1) arduino_mthread_ehealth.ino: This is a sketch file that can be uploaded to Arduino. (for both Serial and Bluetooth)<br />
-2) arduino_ehealth_data.mat: This is a MATLAB file to receive data from Arduino.<br />
+2) arduino_ehealth_serial.m: This is a MATLAB file to receive data via Arduino USB serial.<br />
+3) arduino_ehealth_bluetooth.m: This is a MATLAB file to receive via from Arduino Bluetooth HC-06.<br />

 This project is conducted by<br />
 Sangjun Han(hjun1008@gist.ac.kr), Bio-Computing Lab, GIST, South Korea<br />